SWI-Prolog/npm-swipl-wasm/README.md

 ## Quickly Getting Started

 The easiest way to get started is my importing swipl-wasm into your npm project.
-It imported for both node and browser as follows:
+It imported for both node and browser builds as follows:

 script.js
 ```js